 - Are they available at the particular times and days when you're free to exercise?

-- Do they recommend that you complete the adult pre exercise screening questionnaire and consult with a health professional before starting a new exercise program?
+- Do they recommend that you complete the adult pre-exercise screening tool and consult with an allied health professional before starting a new exercise program?
 This may be important if you haven't exercised in a long time or have a chronic medical condition.
 Show the results of your pre-exercise screening to them or your doctor.

 - What range of physical activity options do they offer?
 Would you be working out in a gym, at home or outdoors?